 Figure 1.
 Consumer food safety concerns unique to Lebanon

-The reported concerns regarding the electricity problems have particular impact on the ability of individuals and business's to safely store perishable foods, increasing the risk of foodborne illness (Hassan et al 2014), particularly with the climate in Lebanon.
+The reported concerns regarding the electricity problems have particular impact on the ability of individuals and business's to safely store perishable foods, increasing the risk of foodborne illness4, particularly with the climate in Lebanon.